aalbrecht17235/liri-node-app/README.md

 ## Description

 Liri searches the following APIs: Spotify, OMDB, or Bands In Town based on which command it receives.
-The three commands it accepts are 'spotify-this-song', 'movie-this', and 'concert-this'.
-After taking in the command and either an artist, song, or movie, Liri will output to the terminal the first result of the queried API.
+The three commands that Liri will accept are 'spotify-this-song', 'movie-this', and 'concert-this'.
+After taking in the command as well as either an artist, song, or movie, Liri will output to the terminal the first result of the queried API.

 Spotify search
 ------